FindArticles FindArticles

 Table of Contents

-• What Apple is actually launching
+• What Apple is really introducing

-• Which watches will get it—and when
+• Which watches will get it — and when

-• Why this matters for public health
+• Why this is important for public health

 • Accuracy, limitations, and best practices

-• Should you upgrade for this feature?
+• Do you need to upgrade for this?

-What Apple is actually launching
+What Apple is really introducing

-Which watches will get it—and when
+Which watches will get it — and when

-Why this matters for public health
+Why this is important for public health

-Wearables can close that awareness gap by nudging people to check their blood pressure properly and, if necessary, seek treatment earlier.
-Apple has a track record here: the Stanford Medicine Apple Heart Study demonstrated that irregular rhythm notifications prompted appropriate medical follow-up for many users.
-Hypertension alerts aim to deliver a similar early-warning nudge for a different—and even more prevalent—cardiovascular risk.
+Wearables can help close that gap in awareness, nudging people to check their B.P. correctly, and if needed, to seek treatment — earlier.
+Apple has a history here: TheStanford Medicine Apple Heart Study showed that irregular rhythm notifications led to appropriate medical follow-up for a substantial number of people.
+Hypertension alerts are an effort to provide such an early-warning nudge for a distinct — but even more common — cardiovascular risk.

 Accuracy, limitations, and best practices